dokyuhan/Proyecto_TC2005B/GDD.md

 ---

-_(Note : These sections can safely be skipped if they&#39;re not relevant, or you&#39;d rather go about it another way.
-For most games, at least one of them should be useful.
-But I&#39;ll understand if you don&#39;t want to use them.
-It&#39;ll only hurt my feelings a little bit.)_
+In order for the user to experience a sense of discovery, mystery and progressión we have decided to implement 4 boards.
+Each board corresponds to one of the four realms and each realm is intended to have 2 levels.
+An entry level and the boss challenge.
+The design of the boards will be as follows.

 ### **Themes**

-1. Forest
+1. Magical Realm: The Enchanted Grounds
    1. Mood
-      1. Dark, calm, foreboding
+      1. Mystical, serene, captivating
    2. Objects
-      1. _Ambient_
-         1. Fireflies
+      1. Ambient
-         2. Beams of moonlight
-         3. Tall grass
-      2. _Interactive_
-         1. Wolves
+         1. Floating islands
-         2. Goblins
+         2. Auroras
-         3. Rocks
+         3. Arcane runes

-2. Castle
+2. Spiritual Realm: The Celestial Fields
    1. Mood
-      1. Dangerous, tense, active
+      1. Divine, peaceful, radiant
    2. Objects
-      1. _Ambient_
+      1. Ambient
-         1. Rodents
+         1. Celestial light beams
-         2. Torches
+         2. Soft, glowing clouds
-         3. Suits of armor
+         3. Heavenly things

+3. Human Realm: The Kingdom's place
+   1. Mood
+      1. Heroic, bustling, medieval
-      2. _Interactive_
+   2. Objects
-         1. Guards
+      1. Ambient
+         1. Flags of the realm
-         2. Giant rats
+         2. Castle towers
-         3. Chests
+         3. Shields and swords

-_(example)_
+4. Monster Realm: The Dark Forest
+   1. Mood
+      1. Untamed, mysterious, dark
+   2. Objects
+      1. Ambient
+         1. Dark forest
+         2. Fog at the edges
+         3. Glowing red eyes in the dark

 ### **Game Flow**

-1. Player starts in forest
+1. Player enters the level selection screen.
-2. Pond to the left, must move right
-3. To the right is a hill, player jumps to traverse it (&quot;jump&quot; taught)
-4. Player encounters castle - door&#39;s shut and locked
-5. There&#39;s a window within jump height, and a rock on the ground
-6. Player picks up rock and throws at glass (&quot;throw&quot; taught)
-7. … etc.

-_(example)_
+2. Player chooses a Realm to fight in.
+3. Player chooses the entry fight or the boss fight.
+4. Level is selected
+5. Player is redirected to the level screen.
+6. Player is displayed with a customized board for the Realm in which he chose to fight.
+7. Player fights the opponent.
+8. Player collects his rewards.
+9. Player is redirected to the main screen.

 ## _Development_